meilier/lotteryspider/README.md

 This is a spider project for getting data automatically from lottery website and sending it to database.

+## Version update Info

+In this version , we can get all info from the website, update q102 all tables, including q102 table downloading and its tables uploading to the  database.

 ## Spdier Part

 Using selenium as spider